sarahstapleton-uol/RedCAP-Administration-Documents/docs/automation.md

 B. Technical Users and the API

 Where suitable project permissions exist, a user can be granted access to data stored by the project's REDCap account using an API key.
-The scripts can be writting in R or Python.
+The scripts can be written in R or Python.
 Amongst the features available to manage users from an API are:
 - Batch additions or ammendments to user accounts
 - Configuration of user rights or roles
 - Querying user activity logs